The Best Bullet Journal Apps – September 2018

 There is also the usual maps, tags, weather and all that supporting information for your entries.
 As a pure bullet journal, Journalist works fine but it also adds voice control and interaction with other Microsoft apps such as Sway or Windows itself by pinning journals to your desktop.

-Got any other bullet journal apps to suggest?
+Do you have any other bullet journal apps to suggest?
 Tell us about them below if you do!